-Every parkrun in Australia has a volunteer Tail Walker.
-This role involves walking the course at the back of the field, offering support and encouragement to those around you, whilst also ensuring everyone is safe.
+The Tail Walker role involves walking the course at the back of the field, offering support and encouragement to those around you, whilst also ensuring everyone is safe.

 In your role as Tail Walker, you will also get the chance to meet and chat to parkrunners you previously may not have spoken to, whilst giving you the opportunity to see your parkrun course from a different point of view.

-And on top of that, you will also earning both a run credit, and a volunteer credit, taking you closer to your next milestones!
+And on top of that, you will also earn both a run credit and a volunteer credit, taking you closer to your next milestones!